YDIB11/Swissdata/index.markdown

   </div>
 </div>

-We started with a question: **When history happens, does the market react right away, or only once everyone knows it was history?**

-After analyzing 45 innovations across 50+ companies, we have an answer:
+We started with a question: when history happens, does the market react right away, or only once everyone knows it was history?
+After analyzing 45 innovations across 50+ companies, we found the answer depends entirely on context.

 ## **It depends.**